 #9 Music Makers

-For Connor’s first birthday, my aunt and uncle got him a child’s music set which included a plastic snare drum, drumsticks, a tambourine, maracas, and a song flute/recorder.
+For our oldest child’s first birthday, my aunt and uncle got him a child’s music set which included a plastic snare drum, drumsticks, a tambourine, maracas, and a song flute/recorder.
 Oh what fun he had… and what a headache mommy had!
 Even 4 years later, it is not my most favorite toy (I do like the little bit of sanity I have left).
 However, the benefits music plays in child development is what keeps that set in the house.

 Music does not actually make one smarter, but it has been shown that a child’s abilities in learning and other non-music skills are often greatly improved.
 Here are some of the areas music can enhance: